ve-i-uj/enki/README.md

 </details>
 <br/>

+Formation of the parameter name by comment can be disabled by setting the variable `USE_DEF_COMMENTS_LIKE_PARAMS=false`.
+You may need to disable the formation of parameters based on comments, for example, if comments already exist.

 ## Diagram of generated classes

 The diagram is based on the Avatar entity.
 The specified classes will either be generated based on the Avatar.def file (IBaseAvatar) or will be in the `assetsapi` package (eg KBEngine.Proxy).